despair86/lokinet-builder/contrib/lokinet-bootstrap-winnt/README.md

     $ export WINNT_INCLUDE=/path/to/win32/headers WINNT_LIBS=/path/to/win32/libs
     $ make prepare;make lokinet-bootstrap

-then run `lokinet-bootstrap` to download an initial RC.
+then run `lokinet-bootstrap` on windows to download an initial RC.

 this may be included in the installation package in the future.